alxfed/alxfed.github.io/_posts/2020-03-02-Decompositions-data-and-models.markdown

 1. 'Learning' lets the input data 'force' changes in the state of the 'learning system'.
 Then, when you apply other input to the trained system during the inference you are applying it to a 'stationary state' achieved during the training.
-But the way, the system accumulates information from the input data is by accumulation of 'effects' (caused by 'causes') in the eigenfunctions of the learning system.
+But the way, the system accumulates information from the input data by accumulation of 'effects' (caused by 'causes') in the eigenfunctions of the learning system.
 In this way it's like a 'spectrometer' with a comb of band-pass filters or resonant LC contours.
-The accumulation of 'knowledge' during 'learning' is _non-linear_ the signal changes the properties of the resonant circuit that is excites.
+The accumulation of 'knowledge' during 'learning' is _non-linear_, the signal changes the properties of the resonant circuit that is excites.
+2. There are two possible mechanisms of accumulation of 'knowledge'/changes in the system: in the relative 'weights' of eigenfunctions and in changes of the eigenfunctions themselves.
+Changes in weights would be purely 'spectral' or Fourier-like type of influence, while changes in the 'shape' of eigenfunctions themselves is a different, non-Fourier decomposition and that's what we will be talking about in a short while.
+3. The main problem of 'trained systems' are, of course, their extensions and combinations.
+We typically need to start the training all over again if we add something to a 'taught' neural network or learning system.
+Why?
+Because of the non-linearity, of course!
+Moreover, if we are using the 'variation of eigenfunctions' method of training the added part of the network may change them altogether.
+It's like adding (or dropping) a couple of members of the equation.
+It is not a 'changed' equation, it's a totally new equation.
+On top of that the 'coordinate system' of old eigenfunctions may or may not be able to develop 'projections' onto the new coordinate system of new eigenfunctions.
 ### Explanation.
 &nbsp;&nbsp;&nbsp;&nbsp;The main idea of usefullness of Fourier transform comes from the fact that if you substitute an eigenfunction into a differential equation it is satisfied (by